bitCNY Price Reaches $0.16 on Exchanges (BITCNY)

-bitCNY (CURRENCY:BITCNY) traded 0.1% higher against the US dollar during the 1 day period ending at 8:00 AM E.T. on January 24th.
-One bitCNY token can currently be purchased for $0.16 or 0.00000482 BTC on major exchanges. bitCNY has a market capitalization of $4.40 million and approximately $89.35 million worth of bitCNY was traded on exchanges in the last 24 hours.
-In the last week, bitCNY has traded 0.2% higher against the US dollar.
+bitCNY (CURRENCY:BITCNY) traded down 0.4% against the dollar during the 1-day period ending at 21:00 PM Eastern on January 27th.
+In the last week, bitCNY has traded 1% lower against the dollar.
+One bitCNY token can now be bought for $0.16 or 0.00000502 BTC on major exchanges. bitCNY has a total market cap of $4.38 million and $109.65 million worth of bitCNY was traded on exchanges in the last day.

 - Tixl (MTXLT) traded 3.5% lower against the dollar and now trades at $79.08 or 0.00215035 BTC.